-Drones in the $500 to $1,000 range are an excellent group of drones for for both recreational or commercial pilots.
+Drones under $1000 are an excellent group of drones for both recreational and commercial pilots.

 They can be used as high-end hobby drones or entry-level professional drones.

-This article reviews the best drones under $1,000 for sale right now.
+This article reviews the best drones in 2020 under $1000 for sale right now.
 It also contains a buying guide to help you make the best decision possible.

 Let's get started: